Michelangelo Cerruti

 Michelangelo or Michelangiolo Cerruti (1663 – 24 December 1749) was an Italian painter of the Baroque period, active mainly in Rome.

 At a young age, he was a pupil of Giuseppe Passeri in Rome and afterwards lived for a decade in northern Italy, especially in Turin.
-After returning to Rome he worked with Andrea Pozzo, and became an expert fresco artist.
+After returning to Rome, he worked with Andrea Pozzo and became an expert fresco artist.
 His painterly decorations cover vaults in many Roman churches, including Santa Anastasia and San Macuto.
-His name is sometimes spelled Cerrutti.
+His name is sometimes spelt Cerrutti.